ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 ### 1. The dictionary

-When I think of vocabulary, I think of the dictionary.
+When I think of vocabulary, [I think of the dictionary](https://ss4ws.github.io/blog/2018/VIC/#/1).
 Why don’t we teach vocabulary _with_ the dictionary?
 Say, assign a few pages to students every day to learn by heart and then move to a few more pages and so on.
 Is vocabulary compatible with the dictionary?
 After all, a dictionary offers the most comprehensive view of any given language.
 Why we don't give a few pages each day to students to learn by heart?

 ### 2. Use of the dictionary

-A dictionary has very specific uses, none of which are helpful in teaching vocabulary in a foreign language class.
-The presentation of the words in the dictionary reflects the affordances of its medium –the codex.
+[A dictionary has very specific uses](https://ss4ws.github.io/blog/2018/VIC/#/2), none of which are helpful in teaching vocabulary in a foreign language class.
+The presentation of the words in the dictionary reflects the affordances of its medium –the book.

 - Alphabetical order.